MOVES-SocGen expands group management committee

-PARIS, June 26 Societe Generale has expanded its group management committee as France's third-biggest listed bank prepares a strategic plan due to be presented on November 28.
+PARIS, June 26 (Reuters) - Societe Generale has expanded its group management committee as France's third-biggest listed bank prepares a strategic plan due to be presented on November 28.

 Philippe Amestoy, deputy chief of SocGen's French retail arm Credit du Nord, has been appointed head of operations and transformation for retail banking activities in France as of July 1, the bank said in a press release.